Remote work will stress-test the internet — and parts will fail

 GAZETTE: What is the ability to adapt as the semester goes on and as people begin to learn what works and what doesn’t?
 Can you change on the fly, so a class that’s being taught when exams begin the first week of May looks different from what it looks like next week?

 WALDO: I would be amazed if they didn’t.
-I’m co-teaching my course right now with Mike Smith and one of the things we emphasized during our last in-person meeting with our students was that this was going to be a joint effort.
+I’m co-teaching my course right now with Mike Smith, and one of the things we emphasized during our last in-person meeting with our students was that this was going to be a joint effort.
 It will be up to them to give us feedback on what is working and what is not.
-This is a great adventure, and it’s not going to come top-down, it’s going to come sideways and from the bottom up and everybody has to participate, which in some ways makes it exciting.
+This is a great adventure, and it’s not going to come top-down, it’s going to come sideways, and from the bottom up, and everybody has to participate, which in some ways makes it exciting.
 I look at this as an opportunity to really examine how we can teach differently.

 GAZETTE: Do you expect enduring things to come out of this?
 Innovations?

 WALDO: I think there may be some.
 I have been meaning to try a more thorough flipping of my classroom for some time, and this may be a good excuse to try that.
 But I don’t think there is, quite frankly, anything that we are going to be able to do in this situation that is going to compete with the richness of the face-to-face interactions that we have — or even more to the point, to compete with the most powerful teaching tool we have at Harvard: the students being co-located and talking to each other.
-I’ve been known to say that that the true learning environment at Harvard is the fact that we bring in the students that we do, we pack them together, and give them just enough interesting ideas and enough adult supervision to keep the “Lord of the Flies” thing from happening.
+I’ve been known to say that that the true learning environment at Harvard is the fact that we bring in the students that we do, we pack them together, and we give them just enough interesting ideas and enough adult supervision to keep the “Lord of the Flies” thing from happening.
 And then we let them teach each other.
 That’s what’s really going to be lacking here.
 Seeing what we can do online to get the students teaching each other so they can learn in that sort of rich discussion environment is the real challenge.

 GAZETTE: What should readers think about going forward, both folks who don’t work at Harvard and are going through this experience with company X, and people who are looking at the end of spring break and the resumption of classes online?

 WALDO: I think everybody has to understand that this really is an experiment on many, many different levels.
 It is an experiment in how we can teach a different way, without being face-to-face with our students, but still give them an educational experience that is worthy of being called “Harvard.”
-It’s an experiment in how to use technology in better ways to not only teach, but to connect and keep the community together.
+It’s an experiment in how to use technology in better ways not only to teach, but to connect and keep the community together.
 And it’s an experiment in how robust the technology is that we’ve all come to depend on and that now we’re depending on even more.
-So, at every layer, this is an experiment and we will learn as we go.
+So, in every layer, this is an experiment and we will learn as we go.

 Don’t think that we actually have a good idea of what we’re doing.
 This is, in a sense, pure research, where we have no idea what we’re doing.
-We’re going to try things and some of them will work and some of them won’t work.
-And we will all learn from it and that will be good.
+We’re going to try things, and some of them will work, and some of them won’t work.
+And we will all learn from it, and that will be good.

 GAZETTE: The tech industry draws a lot of bright minds with a lot of good ideas.
-If something fails the stress test, do you see them as able to fix it on the fly?
+If something fails the stress test, do you see those minds as able to fix it on the fly?
 Or do you anticipate the opposite — cascading failures?

 WALDO: I think we’ll get both: There will be cascading failures that will get fixed on the fly.
 I spent more than 30 years in industry, and one of the major ways you learn in industry is when things fail.
 In all of engineering, it’s that way.
 So failure is an opportunity to make things better.
 We just have to be sure we know why we failed and make sure we don’t fail the same way twice.